Team-Het/cs326-final-het/docs/final.md

 ### Authorization:
 Anyone can browse any posts.
-However only the post owner can change modify and delete.
+However only the post owner can modify or delete their post.
 ## Division of Labor
 Kelly Chung: